-It is important to check the agreement to see if there are any mistakes or omissions.
+It is essential to check the agreement to see if there are any mistakes or omissions.
 If there is a mistake in the security agreement that makes the agreement invalid, the creditor cannot repossess the car, even if you defaulted on the loan.
-You should have received a copy of the agreement at the time you bought the car, but if you no longer have a copy of your security agreement, you can ask your creditor for a copy.
-Although you may not have a legal right to another copy of the agreement, you should contact your local attorney general or consumer affairs office if you believe there may be a problem with the agreement and your creditor won’t give you a copy.
+You should have received a copy of the agreement when you bought the car, but if you no longer have a copy of your security agreement, you can ask your creditor for a copy.
+Although you may not have a legal right to another copy of the agreement, you should contact your local attorney general or consumer affairs office if you believe there may be a problem with the contract, and the creditor won’t give you a copy.

 Did You Default on the Loan?

-In addition, there can be no default if the “underlying obligation is extinguished” (you paid off the loan), the contract is voided under the laws of your state or if you notified the creditor that you are withholding payments because of the creditor’s breach of warranty.
-You should check your state laws for additional rights since your state may further restrict the grounds for default.
+There can be no default if the “underlying obligation is extinguished” (you paid off the loan).
+The contract is voided under your state’s laws or if you notified the creditor that you are withholding payments because of the creditor’s breach of warranty.
+You should check your state laws for additional rights since your state may further restrict the default grounds.

 Did the Loan Accelerate?

-Assuming you defaulted by not paying on the loan, it is important that you know whether or not your security agreement with the creditor has an “acceleration clause.”
+Assuming you defaulted by not paying on the loan, you must know whether or not your security agreement with the creditor has an “acceleration clause.”
 Once a loan has accelerated, you can no longer “cure” the default by just paying the past due amount.
 Instead, the lender can demand the entire balance of the loan due or repossess the vehicle.
-Your state law determines whether or not your creditor must warn you beforehand that your loan will accelerate and whether or not your creditor must tell you that you have a “right to cure” the default.
+Your state law determines whether or not your creditor must warn you that your loan will accelerate and whether or not your creditor must tell you that you have a “right to cure” the default.

 The first thing you should do is check your security agreement to see if there is an acceleration clause.
 A loan will only accelerate if there is an acceleration clause between the debtor and the lender.
 If there is no acceleration clause in the agreement, the creditor can only demand that you pay the past due amount.
-The acceleration clause must be clear in the agreement and state that if the consumer meets one of the grounds for acceleration as defined in the agreement, the creditor may accelerate the debt.
-Grounds for acceleration can include such things as: your commencement of bankruptcy proceedings, your refusal to allow the creditor to inspect the car or your default on the loan, as defined in the agreement.
+The acceleration clause must be evident in the contract and state that if the consumer meets one of the grounds for acceleration as defined in the agreement, the creditor may accelerate the debt.
+Grounds for acceleration can include such things as your commencement of bankruptcy proceedings, your refusal to allow the creditor to inspect the car, or your default on the loan, as defined in the agreement.

 Upon acceleration, the full loan amount would become due immediately.
-It is unlikely that a consumer could come up with that sum in a short period of time and acceleration almost always results in default on the total balance of the loan.
+It is unlikely that a consumer could come up with that sum quickly, and acceleration almost always results in default on the total balance of the loan.
 At that time, the lender can repossess and sell the car to recover the total remaining loan balance.

 Did You Get Notice of Acceleration and the Right to Cure?

-Under the terms of your agreement, the creditor may not have to tell you that your loan is accelerating.
-Most agreements have a provision waiving the consumer’s right to notice of acceleration.
+Under your agreement’s terms, the creditor may not have to tell you that your loan is accelerating.
+Most contracts have a provision waiving the consumer’s right to notice of acceleration.

-Accordingly, a creditor can demand that you pay the full amount of the loan and could repossess the car without ever notifying you.
+Accordingly, a creditor can demand that you pay the full amount of the loan and repossess the car without ever notifying you.
 Check your agreement.
-If there is no waiver, the creditor must notify you after default to tell you that the loan will accelerate, and give you a reasonable opportunity to pay the defaulted amount before acceleration.
+If there is no waiver, the creditor must inform you after default to tell you that the loan will accelerate and give you a reasonable opportunity to pay the defaulted amount before acceleration.

-If your state does not have a right to cure law and you waived your right to notice in your security agreement, your creditor still may have to tell you about your right to cure the default.
+If your state does not have a right to cure law and waived your right to notice in your security agreement, your creditor still may have to tell you about your right to cure the default.
 The waiver may not stand if there is any inconsistency about a right to notice in other provisions of the agreement.
-For instance, the waiver would be invalid if there are provisions in your agreement that mention “on demand,” implying that you have the right to notice of a right to cure.
+For instance, the waiver would be invalid if there are provisions in your contract that mention “on-demand,” implying that you have the right to notice of a right to cure.

-State laws may further restrict grounds for default and acceleration and may specify the number of times that you may have the right to cure.
+State laws may further restrict default and acceleration grounds and may specify the number of times that you may have the right to cure.